-Applicants for Permits for Adult or Family Entertainment Centres (licensed or unlicensed) (formerly known as 'Amusement Arcades') are advised to speak to the Planning Department of this Council and/or the Dartmoor National Park Authority before making a formal application to the Licensing Authority.
+Applicants for Permits for Adult or Family Entertainment Centres (licensed or unlicensed) (formerly known as 'Amusement Arcades') are advised to speak to the Planning Department of this Council before making a formal application to the Licensing Authority.
+Please quote the 'General Policies of the Local Plan'.